nbeliy/eegBidsCreator/README.md

 Script supported a basic plug-ins.
 They are activated by giving a path to a py script containing user functions to `[PLUGINS] Plugin` function.
 Script will load corresponding file and look for following functions:

 - `RecordingEP(DataStructure.Generic.Record)`.
 This one is called just after loading meta-data and before creation of output folders.
 Allows to modify the metadata, for ex.
 Acquisition ID, fill JSON information, manipulate subject ID etc.
-- `ChannelsEP(list(DataStructure.Generic.Channel))`.
+- `ChannelsEP(list(DataStructure.Generic.Record))`.
 This one is called after loading list of channels, and allows to manipulate them.
 List must be manipulated in-place inorder to be changed in the main script.
-- `EventsEP(list(DataStructure.Generic.Event))`.
+- `EventsEP(list(DataStructure.Generic.Record))`.
 Called after loading the list of events.
 - `RunsEP(list(tuple(datetime,datetime)))`.
 Called before processing data, and allows the manipulation of runs separation.
-- `DataEP(list(DataStructure.Generic.Channel), list(list(int/float)))`.
+- `DataEP(list(DataStructure.Generic.Record), list(list(int/float)))`.
 Called after loading the data in memory.
 Allows the manipulation/analisys of given data.

 Each of these functions must also accept parameters `cli_args = list(str)` and `cfg_args = list(tuple(str,str))`.
 The first one is a list of command line options passed after `--`, second is the list of tuples (key, value) representing all parameters in `PLUGINS` section of configuration file.